-Upon successful completion of the progression requirement students will complete the "Admission/Progression Application in the Nursing Pre-licensure Program" form.
-This form can be obtained from the Nursing Department at Muskingum University.
-Students who have successfully met the progression requirements to the sophomore year of Nursing will receive a letter from the Nursing Program Director stating they may progress into the sophomore year of Nursing.
-Transfer and change of major students are required to meet the same progression criteria in order to be considered for acceptance into the sophomore year of Nursing.
+During the spring semester of the freshman year, students will complete the "Admission/Progression Application in the Nursing Pre-licensure Program" form.
+This form can be obtained from the nursing department at Muskingum University.
+Students who have successfully met the progression requirements to the sophomore year of nursing will receive a letter from the nursing program Director stating they may progress into the sophomore year of nursing.
+Transfer and change of major students are required to meet the same progression criteria in order to be considered for acceptance into the sophomore year of nursing.